Skip to content

 This device is compatible with Contextual Instruments' mobile app.
 Please visit the Apple Store or Google Play to download it.
 In LIVE mode, you can specify the parameters of your acquisition in a sensor setup.
 The capacimeter sensor setup is composed of the following elements.

-• connection: Specify "grounded" or "floating" to indicate whether the capacitance being measured is connected to ground or left unconnected.
+• Connection: Specify "grounded" or "floating" to indicate whether the capacitance being measured is connected to ground or left unconnected.
 Refer to the following section, "Get you capacimeter ready : the connection" for further details.

 Capacimeter states